byui-cse/cse351-student-version/lesson_01/canvas/prepare.md

 ### Required Software and Tools (Python, C#, IDEs, etc.)

 We will be using Python 3 in this course.
-We requirement you install the latest version of Python from [python.org](https://www.python.org).
-If any of the concepts or topics in the list below seem unfamiliar to you, you should review them.
-The following are MicroSoft videos.
+We highly requirement that you install the latest version of Python from [python.org](https://www.python.org).
+This is version 3.13.x.

-The basic data structures used in this course are the following.
-Take the time to review these at the beginning of the course if you need to refresh your memory.
+If any of the concepts or topics in the list below seem unfamiliar to you, it is your responsibility to review these topics.
+The basic data structures used in this course are:
 - Lists
 - Dictionaries
 - Python Classes

 **Python Topics with Videos**